provydon/json-to-keyvalue/README.md

 # JSON to KeyValue for Laravel Nova

-Convert JSON data or arrays into beautiful, read-only Laravel Nova KeyValue fields with zero hassle.
+A modern, fluent API for converting JSON/arrays into beautiful, read-only Laravel Nova KeyValue fields.

 ## Features